 What Is Medical Malpractice?

 Determining whether or not you or a loved one is the victim of medical malpractice is the most important step to take once your medical needs have been addressed.
 The best way to be certain of your situation is to contact a San Diego medical malpractice and personal injury lawyer, but the following details can provide you with an idea of what key details you should be looking for.

 Generally, medical malpractice is a situation where a medical professional or medical organization acts negligently or recklessly while caring for a patient, and this carelessness causes injury to the patient.
-Specifically, there are many different situations that can be considered medical malpractice depending on the type of medical professional implicated, the nature of the relationship between the professional and the patient, the action (or inaction) that caused an injury, and more.
+Specifically, many different situations can be considered medical malpractice depending on the type of medical professional implicated, the nature of the relationship between the professional and the patient, the action (or inaction) that caused an injury, and more.

 Medical Standard of Care

 The first step in identifying medical malpractice is to understand whether or not the medical professional had a legal standard of care that they were required to uphold.
-We will need to identify the level of care that would qualify as the “standard” degree of care, and identify whether or not the professional in question failed to meet this standard.
+We will need to identify the level of care that would qualify as the “standard” degree of care and identify whether or not the professional in question failed to meet this standard.